-The governors present their annual report together with the accounts and independent auditor's report of the charitable company for the period 1 September 2016 to 31 August 2017.
+The governors present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2017 to 31 August 2018.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.